Diligence (Scots law): Certain days

-Certain Times
+Certain times

-Attachment can only be carried out between 8am to 8pm unless the Sheriff Court has specially authorised attachment outwith these times.
+Attachment may be carried outonly between 8am to 8pm unless the Sheriff Court has specially authorised attachment outwith those times.

 Schedule of Money Attachment

-Following the completion of the seizure of any monies, the court officer must immediately complete a document known as a schedule of money attachment.
-This must be in a manner stipulated by an Act of Sederunt.
+Following the completion of the seizure of any monies, the court officer must immediately complete a document known as a schedule of money attachment, which must be in a manner stipulated by an Act of Sederunt.
 It must be signed by the court officer.
-Following completion of the schedule, a copy must be given to the debtor or left at the debtor's premises.
+Following the completion of the schedule, a copy must be given to the debtor or left at the debtor's premises.

 Report of Money Attachment

-Within 14 days of the seizure of the monies, the court officer must send a Report of money attachment to the Sheriff Court.
-This must be in a manner stipulated by an Act of Sederunt.
+Within 14 days of the seizure of the monies, the court officer must send a report of money attachment to the sheriff court. which must be in a manner stipulated by an Act of Sederunt.
 It must be signed by the court officer.
 A copy must also be given to the debtor.
-If the report is refused by the Sheriff, the money attachment ceases to have effect.
+If the report is refused by the sheriff, the money attachment ceases to have effect.

 Payment Order

-Following the lodging of the Report by the court officer, a creditor can apply for a Payment Order allowing the creditor to have the attached monies paid to him.
+Following the lodging of the Report by the court officer, a creditor may apply for a Payment Order allowing the creditor to have the attached monies paid to him.
 A debtor is entitled to oppose the application and have his representations heard.
-Without any opposition, and the Sheriff is satisfied there is no material irregularity in the above processes, and is also satisfied the monies are owned by the debtor; the Sheriff must approve the application.
-Thereafter, the monies attached can be paid to the creditor.
+Without any opposition, and the sheriff is satisfied there is no material irregularity in the above processes and that the monies are owned by the debtor; the sheriff must approve the application.
+Thereafter, the monies attached may be paid to the creditor.

 Arrestment

-Arrestment is a form of diligence that applies to initially attach (ie: to 'freeze' property owned by the debtor) and subsequently 'seize' any incorporeal moveable or corporeal moveable property owned by the debtor but is in possession of a third party.
-Accordingly, there are three parties in this diligence proceedings: the creditor (termed the arrester), the debtor (termed the common debtor) and the third party (termed the arrestee).
+Arrestment is a form of diligence that initially attaches (i.e.: 'freezees' property owned by the debtor) and subsequently 'seizes' any incorporeal moveable or corporeal moveable property owned by the debtor but is in possession of a third party.
+Accordingly, there are three parties in the diligence proceedings: the creditor (termed the arrester), the debtor (termed the common debtor) and the third party (termed the arrestee).

-Following attachment of the property, importantly including any incorporeal property such as a contractual right to payment, arrestment allows an action of furthcoming to be raised in Scottish courts compelling the third party to deliver the property, or make payment to the creditor in place of the debtor.
+Following attachment of the property, which importantly includes any incorporeal property such as a contractual right to payment, arrestment allows an action of furthcoming to be raised in Scottish courts compelling the third party to deliver the property or make payment to the creditor in place of the debtor.
 The rules of the diligence of arrestment originate in Scots common law but are largely now found in the Debtors (Scotland) Act 1987.

 Process of Arrestment

 Basis for Arrestment

-Arrestment is only permitted to be raised in execution of court decree or a document of debt.
+Arrestment is may be raised only in execution of court decree or a document of debt.

-Decrees permitted include those from Courts of Scotland, as well as judgments of foreign courts that are enforceable in Scotland under Scots private international law.
+Decrees that are permitted include those from Courts of Scotland, as well as judgments of foreign courts that are enforceable in Scotland under Scots private international law.

 Documents of debt are typically legal documents such as contracts and deeds registered in the Books of Council and Session, allowing the arrester to avoid the second stage of debt recovery, the court stage (see above).